-Ever wondered how cruise ships feed thousands of guests multiple times each day, as well as the ship’s crew?
+Ever wondered how cruise ships cooking for thousands of guests, multiple times each day, as well as the ship’s crew manage?
 Late last year I jumped at the opportunity to go behind the scenes and see what goes on inside a cruise ship galley (kitchen) on board Royal Caribbean’s Explorer of the Seas.

 In November this ship was travelling routes around the South Pacific from it’s home port of Sydney.
 Products from Australia and New Zealand were loaded onto the ship throughout the day of the cruise’s departure from Sydney – each and every single item thoroughly considered and labelled with date of it’s arrival and when it needed to be discarded by.

 Cruise ship food supply orders have to be placed two months in advance as very little can be picked up in these islands.
 My friends and I were however intrigued when the ship had run out of blueberries to put in pancakes one morning at breakfast, only for there to be a fresh supply the next morning following our stop in Lifou.
 Crew members must have been sent out to source them locally.

 What happens after you order in the dining room on a cruise ship

 Waiters on Royal Caribbean cruise ships use a computer to enter orders which are sent to the kitchen.
 They only go into the kitchen of a ship in the case of an emergency or change in order.
 There is one way into the kitchen and one way out to prevent collisions and maintain order.

 Details from similar cruises the year prior are used by the kitchen to guesstimate how much to prepare in advance for each meal service as demand will depend on the season, type of passengers and route.